 Information about vaccines and distribution will continue to evolve.

 For general questions about COVID-19 Vaccines and Vaccine Trials, and for the CDC playbook:Centers for Medicare and Medicaid Services (CMS)

 The cost of the actual vaccine is currently being covered by the government.
 The cost of administering the vaccine will be covered by insurers, like Premera.
 We expect the vaccines will be billed by dose, similar to how other 2-dose vaccines are billed.

-they are administering the COVID-19 vaccine when it becomes available to you.
-The CDC website has information on each state.
+Outside of Washington state, the CDC website has information on each state.
 Go to "How do I get a vaccine?" and select your state.
-In Washington state, you can use the Phase Finder tool.

 For Medicare members, providers must qualify and enroll as a mass immunizer (or other Medicare provider type that allows billing for administering vaccines), so they can bill for administering COVID-19 shots.

 For the general population, to receive/administer COVID-19 vaccine, vaccination provider facilities/organizations must enroll in the federal COVID-19 Vaccination Program coordinated through their state’s immunization program.
 Enrolled COVID-19 vaccination providers must be credentialed/licensed in the state where vaccination takes place, and sign and agree to the conditions in the CDC COVID-19 Vaccination Program Provider Agreement.